 Before you start

-metadata, NuxtuseHead, SvelteKit<svelte:head>). - Note how many distinct route templates need fixing.
-Often one shared layout drives all.
+generateMetadata, NuxtuseHead/useSeoMeta, SvelteKit<svelte:head>, AngularTitleservice with@angular/ssr. - Note how many distinct route templates need fixing.
+Often one shared layout drives all of them.

 Information to collect

-- Browser DOM after hydration for the same URLs (to confirm the client-side title is correct).
+curloutput, not DevTools). - The browser DOM after hydration for the same URLs, to confirm the client-side title is correct.

-- Whether the framework supports SSR / SSG and whether you have it enabled.
+- Whether your framework supports SSR / SSG and whether it is actually enabled.

-- The data source for titles (frontmatter, API call, route param).
+- The data source for titles: frontmatter, an API call, a route param, or a CMS.

 - Any redirects between the SERP-indexed URL and the canonical URL.